mittalyash01/webdriverio-appium-JS/README.md

  ### Executing test on user local: To execute test using this framework in your local machine, use below command: `npx wdio {config} --spec {filename}`

 where:
-- {config} refers to the [scripts] (https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/package.json)
+- {config} refers to the [scripts](https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/package.json)
-- {filename} refers to the specific [test] (https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/test/specs).
+- {filename} refers to the specific [test](https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/test/specs).
 In case you wish to execute all tests under spec folder, please ignore this parameter.

- ### Executing test over CI: To execute test using CI (github here).
+ ### Executing test over CI: To execute test using CI (we use GitHub here).
 Follow below steps:
  - Push the framework code to the CI tool
- - Set secrets/environment variables as mentioned in [configs] (https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/config) for each cloud vendor in use.
+ - Set secrets/environment variables as mentioned in [configs](https://github.com/mittalyash01/webdriverio-appium-team1/tree/main/config) for each cloud vendor in use.
  - Navigate to Actions tab in Github account and select the respective CI you wish to execute.
  - Provide appropriate parameters, click Run Workflow and voila!

  <a href="https://www.browserstack.com/"><img src="./docs/assets/CI_execution.jpg" alt="ci_execution" height = "360"/>

- - Check test results in gh-pages [repository] (https://github.com/mittalyash01/webdriverio-appium-team1/tree/gh-pages/browserstack-results) and [Allure report] (https://mittalyash01.github.io/webdriverio-appium-team1/browserstack-results/34/)
+ - Check test results in gh-pages [repository](https://github.com/mittalyash01/webdriverio-appium-team1/tree/gh-pages/browserstack-results) and [Allure report] (https://mittalyash01.github.io/webdriverio-appium-team1/browserstack-results/34/)

 ## Overall Summary